aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

 **ProcessMatchmakingEventsFunction** is triggered by Amazon SNS events published by GameLift FlexMatch.
 It will catch the MatchmakingSucceeded events and write the results in DynamoDB Table "GameLiftExampleMatchmakingTickets".
 RequestMatchStatusFunction will use the DynamoDB table to check if a ticket has succeeded matchmaking.
 This way we don't need to use the DescribeMatchmaking API of GameLift which can easily throttle with a large player count.
 The DynamoDB Table also has a TTL field and and configuration which means the tickets will be automatically removed after one hour of creation.

 The SAM template defines IAM Policies to allow the Lambda functions to access both GameLift to request matchmaking as well as DynamoDB to access the player data.
 It is best practice to never allow game clients to access these resources directly as this can open different attack vectors to your resources.

+### GameLiftExamplePreRequirements Stack

+  * an **IAM Role** for the GameLift Fleet EC2 instances that allows access to CloudWatch to push logs and custom metrics
+  * a **Cognito Identity Pool** that will be used to store player identities and the associated **IAM Roles** for unauthenticated and authenticated users that clients use to access the backend API through API Gateway.
+We don't authenticate users in the example but you could connect their Facebook identitities for example or any custom identities to Cognito

 ## Game Server